zcash/lcwg/README.md

 Generally every light client is represented.
 Sometimes a non-developer with particular expertise on a topic is invited on to discuss a specific agenda item.
 If you feel you would contribute to the meetings by your attendance please reach out to @pacu.

 ### Who Manages the Meetings
-Pacu & Adi facilitates and records the meetings.
+Pacu & Decentralistdan facilitates and records the meetings.

 The meetings are independent of any organization.
 Meeting notes can be found [here](https://docs.google.com/document/d/1dF_Drs56ErV6wJgFmbzpdN-cINshKCsB61D92NS2JDg/edit).